 Panasonic LX15 versus Canon G9 X Mark II

 The physical size and weight of the Panasonic LX15 and the Canon G9 X Mark II are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the LX15 – represents 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the LX15 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G9 X Mark II is notably smaller (11 percent) than the Panasonic LX15.
 Moreover, the G9X Mark II is markedly lighter (34 percent) than the LX15.
 In this context, it is worth noting that neither the LX15 nor the G9X Mark II are weather-sealed.